How GenAI Will Revolutionize the Workforce: Automation vs. Augmentation

 A key implementation consideration is the need for reskilling and upskilling initiatives.
 Organizations can leverage the increased capacity from productivity gains to unlock new sources of value, but only if this capacity can pivot towards new jobs & roles that service different strategic priorities.
 As such roles evolve, individuals must have access to training programs that enable them to adapt to changing workplace dynamics.
 The ability to learn and adapt will become a crucial skill in the age of AI, ensuring employees remain relevant and valuable in the ever-changing job market.

 Similarly, certain functions are more suitable for automation.
 Accounting, administration, and HR departments are great examples of those that can be at least partially automated.
 There is significant potential for manual, repetitive, and time-consuming tasks within these functions to be instead performed by GenAI tools, from automated report and document generation to risk assessment.
-There are also roles, such as those within customer service and advertising departments, that can be both augmented and automated with GenAI.
+Roles, such as those within customer service and advertising departments, can be augmented and automated with GenAI.

 The debate over Generative AI's impact on the workforce raises thought-provoking questions about the future of work.
 Rather than a one-size-fits-all scenario, the reality is likely to be a blend of augmentation and automation.